Skip to main content

 Your School’s Customer Access Link Options:

 • General Login Screen – This will be used for parents to log in to their accounts.
 Think of it like online banking.
-You will want to attach this to your studio website, so they have a link that allows them to log into their parent account.
-The general login screen also has a link for your existing parents to activate their accounts and a link for new customers to be able to create an account from scratch.
+You will want to attach this to your studio website, so they have a link to log in to their parent account.
+The general login screen also includes a link for your existing parents to activate their accounts and another for new customers to create an account from scratch.

-• New Account Login – The new account login link is used for new or potential studio customers to create a new account by entering all of their contact, student, and billing information.
-We recommend adding the link to your studio's website so that your customers can easily access it.
+• New Account Login – The new account login link is used by new or potential studio customers to create an account by entering their contact, student, and billing information.

 • Existing Account, First Time Login – This link would be used for your existing customers who have not activated their parent account.
 This link is also on the general login screen, but some studios prefer to add it to their website as a separate button.

-• Link to Display Your School’s Class List – This link allows your customers or potential customers to view the available class list without having to log in or create a parent account.
-Again, this is contained on the general login screen, but this link allows you to add it to your website in its own location.
+• Link to Display Your School’s Class List – This link lets your customers or potential customers view the class list without logging in or creating a parent account.
+Again, this is on the general login screen, but this link lets you add it to your website in its own location.
+Best Practices for Maintaining Parent Portal Registration Links:

 New Account and Activate Account Link Text: